wwpa65/bikesharing/README.md

 ## Results: Using the visualizations you have in your Tableau Story, describe the results of each visualization underneath the image.

 The Dashboard and the Story was saved in thr Tableau Public site.
+- Link to the Project: [Bike Share Project](https://public.tableau.com/views/Module14-Challenge_16544762101330/TripsbyGender?:language=en-US&:display_count=n&:origin=viz_share_link)

 - Link to the dashboard: [Bicycle Rides](https://public.tableau.com/views/Module14-Challenge_16544762101330/BicycleSharing?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)

 - Link to the Story: [Bike Share](https://public.tableau.com/views/Module14-Challenge_16544762101330/BikeSharing?:language=en-US&:display_count=n&:origin=viz_share_link)